MAPLE PSYCHOLOGY | MG PSYCHOLOGY, PLLC

 Anxiety is a normal and even helpful emotion, but when it becomes constant or overwhelming, it can take the joy out of life.
 People might start avoiding the most meaningful parts of their life or constantly feel on edge.

-Therapy can help you approach these situations with confidence and help you learn that you can handle anxiety and move through life with it.
+Therapy for anxiety enables people to approach these situations with confidence and learn that they can handle anxiety and live a full life even when they feel anxious.

 Misophonia